 P: Pricing model

 You know you need one.
 Some chime at the back of your head tells you it should be defined by the value your customer gets out of your service.
-In reality, you’ll define it according to metrics which are purely bound to your tech, and which customer’s won’t relate to.
+In reality, you’ll define it according to metrics that are purely bound to your tech, and which customers won’t relate to.

 Building and making a startup successful is a beautiful quest.
-But then without NPCs showing exclamation point over their head and telling you exactly what are the next steps.
+But then without NPCs showing exclamation points over their head and telling you exactly what are the next steps.

 What you won’t be.